file-format/Docs/en/project-management/mpx.md

       "parent" : "project-management"
     }
   },
-  "lastmod" : "2019-09-10"
+  "lastmod" : "2021-05-07"
 }

-## What is a MPX file?
+## What is an MPX file? ##

-MPX, Microsoft Exchange File Format, is an ASCII file format for transferring of project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma and Timerline Precision Estimating.
-The MPX file format allows you to transfer project information that cannot appear in a table, such as detailed resource assignment information, calendar information, or information in the Project Info dialog box.
+A file with extension .mpx is a Microsoft Exchange File Format.
+An MPX file format was developed by Microsoft Project (MSP) to facilitate project information exchange between MSP and other applications supporting the MPX file format, including Primavera Project Planner, Sciforma, and Timerline Precision Estimating.
+Using the MPX files, you can transfer all kinds of information from a project to a different system, such as detailed resource assignment information, calendar information, or info from the Project Info dialog box.

-The initial version of Microsoft Project 4.0 started the support for creating and reading MPX file formats that continued till Microsoft Project 98.
-However, support for creating MPX files was discontinued with the release of Microsoft Project 2000 and the versions till Microsoft Project 2010 support only MPX reading.
-Versions later than MSP 2010 do not support reading of MPX file format.
+Microsoft Project 4.0 introduced support for creating and reading MPX file formats that continued to be used through Microsoft Project 98.
+However, support for creating MPX files has discontinued the release of Microsoft Project 2000, and the versions till Microsoft Project 2010 support only MPX reading.
+MPX file format is not supported in versions later than MSP 2010.

-## MPX File Format
+## MPX File Format ##

-The information in this section gives a brief introduction to the MPX file format specifications.
+An overview of the MPX file specifications is given in this section.
 Complete specifications can be found in this [Knowledge Base](https://support.microsoft.com/en-us/help/270139/prj-description-of-the-mpx-project-file-exchange-format) article and can be referred for details.

-### Records
+### Records ###

-A Record of MPX file consists of information for the project.
+A Record of the MPX file consists of information for the project.
 There are different types of records where each record has its own order.
 Each record type is identified by its record number.
-For an MPX file, it is necessary to contain File Creation record type.
-Other type of records are not mandatory.
-The following table shows all the record types, record number used to identify each record type and the number of records of each type that can be included in the MPX file.
-Any records included in the MPX file must be in the order shown in the table, except that Comment records can be inserted anywhere in the file.
+For an MPX file, it is necessary to contain the File Creation record type.
+Other types of records are not mandatory.
+The following table shows all the record types, their record numbers, and the number of records each type may contain in the MPX file.
+Record inclusion in the MPX file must follow the table order, with comments inserted anywhere.

 |Record Name|Record Number|Maximum number of Records
 ---|---|---|